-1.2 Tool licensing options
+1.2 Tool licensing schemes

-Your ARM tools are license managed using Flexera Software FLEXnet technology.
+Your ARM tools are license managed using Flexera Software FlexNet technology.
 This means that a valid license file must be installed before the tools can be used.
 The following licensing schemes are available:

-- Node-locked license scheme (Windows only) on page 1-7 - Floating license scheme (Windows and Unix/Linux) on page 1-8.
+- Node-locked license scheme (Windows only) on page 1-6 - Floating license scheme (Windows and Unix/Linux) on page 1-7.

-Not all licensing options are supported by all products.
-Some products also require an additional hardware dongle to work.
+-- Note --- Not all licensing options are supported by all products.
+Some products also require an additiona hardware dongle to work.
 See the Getting Started document of your product for details of supported licensing options.